e-ago/bitcracker/README.md

   -b, --blocks		Set the number of blocks
 ```

 N.B.
-In case of false positives, you can use the -s option (empirically improved password check).
+In case of false positives, you can use the -s option (strict check empirically verified, it works with this repo images encrypted with Windows 7, 8.1 and 10).

 In the the run_test.sh script there are several attack examples using the encrypted images provided in this repo:
 * imgWin7: memory unit encrypted with BitLocker using Windows 7 Enteprise edition OS